-A specification that is published by the South African Bureau of Standards (SABS) and that so covers a particular class of civil engineering construction that the material or stones including vegetation.
+A specification that is published by the South African Bureau of Standards (SABS) and that so covers a particular class of civil engineering construction that the specification is generally applicable throughout the Republic of South Africa.

+Top material

-Top material This refers to any surface material in the construction area, whether it is soil, fine
+This refers to any surface material in the construction area, whether it is soil, fine material or stones including vegetation.

+Works

-Works The works to be executed in accordance with a contract.
+The works to be executed in accordance with a contract.

-20 APPENDICES:
+21 APPENDICES:

-APPENDIX 1: START-UP REPORT 54
+APPENDIX 1: START-UP REPORT .54

-APPENDIX 2: PENALTIES FOR NON-COMPLIANCE 56
+APPENDIX 2: PENALTIES FOR NON-COMPLIANCE .56

-APPENDIX 3: DECLARATION OF UNDERSTANDING 60
+APPENDIX 3: DECLARATION OF UNDERSTANDING .60

-APPENDIX 4: INFORMATION ON METHOD STATEMENTS 62
+APPENDIX 4: INFORMATION ON METHOD STATEMENTS .62

-APPENDIX 5: EXAMPLE OF METHOD STATEMENT 64
+APPENDIX 5: EXAMPLE OF METHOD STATEMENT .64

-APPENDIX 6: ENVIRONMENTAL INCIDENT REPORT FORMAT 67
+APPENDIX 6: ENVIRONMENTAL INCIDENT REPORT FORMAT .67

-APPENDIX 7: ENVIRONMENTAL COMPLAINTS REGISTER 69
+APPENDIX 7: ENVIRONMENTAL COMPLAINTS REGISTER .69

-APPENDIX 8: EXAMPLE OF METHOD STATEMENT REGISTER 71
+APPENDIX 8: EXAMPLE OF METHOD STATEMENT REGISTER .71

-APPENDIX 9: CONTACTOR'S ENVIRONMENTAL WEEKLY CHECKLIST 73
+APPENDIX 9: CONTACTOR'S ENVIRONMENTAL WEEKLY CHECKLIST .73

-APPENDIX 10: BASIC RULES OF CONDUCT 75
+APPENDIX 10: BASIC RULES OF CONDUCT .75

-APPENDIX 11: ECO/ESO REPORT/CHECKLIST 79
+APPENDIX 11: ECO/ESO REPORT/CHECKLIST .79

-APPENDIX 12: MAPS AND DRAWINGS 84
+APPENDIX 12: MAPS AND DRAWINGS .84

-APPENDIX 13: ANY OTHER RELEVANT DOCUMENTS 85
+APPENDIX 13: ANY OTHER RELEVANT DOCUMENTS .85

+APPENDIX 13.1 APPROVED ENVIRONMENTAL AUTHORISATION

 (including approved amended authorisation/s)

 APPENDIX 13.2 APPROVED WATER USE LICENCE (if required)

 APPENDIX 13.3 BOTANICAL ASSESSMENTS/SCANS

 APPENDIX 13.4 OTHER DOCUMENTS